odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 is enabled by default.
 Twig can be extended using "Extensions".
 Twig requires a more complex initial setup and special write permissions on the servers filesystem.

-### Symfony Templating

-There was also the native [Symfony Templating](https://github.com/symfony/templating) component that provides a lot of tools needed to build any kind of template system.
-But since Symfony 5.0 it's no longer supported.

 ### Mustache.php

 [Mustache](https://github.com/bobthecow/mustache.php) is a simple, logic-less template engine.

 They call it "logic-less" because there are no `if` statements, `else` clauses, or `for` loops.
-Instead there are only tags (placeholder).
+Instead, there are only tags (placeholder).
 Some tags are replaced with a value, some with nothing, and others with a series of values.

-Currently there is only a [framework integration for Slim 3](https://github.com/andrewslince/slim3-mustache-view) availabe, but not for Slim 4.
+Currently, there is only a [framework integration for Slim 3](https://github.com/andrewslince/slim3-mustache-view) available, but not for Slim 4.

 ### Smarty